oupfiz5/openacs/tests/.bats-battery/bats-core/docs/CONTRIBUTING.md

 ## Code of conduct

-Harrassment or rudeness of any kind will not be tolerated, period.
+Harassment or rudeness of any kind will not be tolerated, period.
 For specifics, see the [CODE_OF_CONDUCT][] file.

 ## Asking questions and reporting issues